graduateclimateconference/graduateclimateconference.github.io/logistics.md

 The bus schedule will be as follows:
 ### Friday, November 7th:
 - __2:30 pm__: Bus from UW to Pack Forest
-   - Note: One bus will pick-up any late-arrivals at SeaTak Airport around __3:00 pm__
+   - Note: One bus will pick-up any late-arrivals at SeaTac Airport around __3:00 pm__

 <!-- The bus will pick up from and drop off at **Terminal B** of Boston Logan Airport and by the Massachusetts Avenue and Amherst Street intersection on the MIT campus.
 Please refer to the below maps for the exact pick-up points.
 <img src="/assets/img/IMG_5023.png" alt="MIT Campus Pick-up Location">